 Regular Inspections

 Regular inspections are crucial for maintaining the longevity and performance of your drum brakes.
 By checking your brakes on a consistent basis, you can catch any issues early on before they become major problems.
-Inspecting your drum brakes should be a routine part of your vehicle maintenance schedule, just like getting an oil change or rotating your tires.
+Inspecting your drum brakes should be a routine part of your vehicle schedule, just like getting an oil change or rotating your tires.

 - Check the thickness of the brake pads to ensure they are within the manufacturer’s recommended specifications.